turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 In English, this code is saying "When we create a new Refrigerator, it should have a `color` of "white", a `size` of 12, and an empty array of `food`."

 **TRY IT**: With your pair, give your class some attributes.
 Do you see a difference in the `p` statements when you run the file now?
-Try creating an atttribute without the @ symbol.
+Try creating an attribute without the @ symbol.
 What do you notice?

 ### Parameters